AdobeDocs/experience-platform.en/help/data-prep/mapping-set.md

 ### Expressions

-When mapping an expression that you want to resolve, use the `EXPRESSION` source type.
+If you want to map an expression, use the `EXPRESSION` source type.
 A list of accepted functions can be found in the [mapping functions guide](./functions.md).
+When using the `EXPRESSION` source type, the `source` represents the function you want to resolve.
 An example of this mapping can be found below:

 **Sample JSON file**